OllieWebb/LandmarkHotelFinder/README.md

 ### 4. User Reviews and Ratings
 Endpoints to manage user reviews and ratings for hotels and landmarks.
 This feature allows users to share their experiences and provide feedback, enhancing the decision-making process for future travelers.

-## Security Features

-To ensure the security of our users and their data, the following security measures have been implemented:

-- **Authentication**: Secure user authentication is achieved using OAuth 2.0 or JWT (JSON Web Tokens).
-This ensures that only authorized users can access the API endpoints.
-- **Authorization**: Proper authorization checks are in place to prevent unauthorized access to endpoints.
-This guarantees that users can only access resources they are permitted to.
-- **Data Protection**: Measures are implemented to protect sensitive data, ensuring confidentiality and integrity of user information.

 ## Getting Started

 ### Installation